Hiring Generalists: The Small Team’s Secret Weapon

 Identifying strong generalists during recruiting requires different signals than hiring for a narrow role.
 Look for candidates who have shipped projects across multiple domains or who have navigated career transitions.
 Ask interview questions about how they learned unfamiliar technologies or resolved problems outside their job scope.
 Genuine curiosity and a pattern of self-directed learning are stronger predictors of success than deep expertise in any single tool.

-Startup constraints also demand humility.
+Constraints on small teams also demand humility.
 The ideal generalist is confident enough to tackle ambiguous problems but humble enough to know when to seek help.
-References from previous managers can reveal how candidates handle context switching and whether they maintain quality while juggling responsibilities.
+References from previous managers or team leads reveal how candidates handle context switching and whether they maintain quality while juggling responsibilities.

 Building the Team You Want Later

 Ultimately, hiring generalists early is about building the team you want later.
-Once product–market fit solidifies, specialists will join to scale specific functions.
+Once the product stabilizes, specialists can join to scale specific functions.
 The initial generalists will have paved the way, establishing culture, creating foundational systems, and leaving behind documentation that reflects a holistic view of the product.
 Their fingerprints are everywhere—from the first commit to the onboarding guide—and that continuity becomes a competitive advantage.